 Santa Fe County Financial Policies are expressed in detail at the end of this section of the budget.
-Generally the County's budgetary financial policy requires a balanced budget by fund, and is limits spending of a recurring nature to levels sustainable by recurring revenue for operational costs, particularly in the General Fund, and to fund capital equipment and one-time expenses through the use of positive cash balances and non-recurring revenues.
+Generally, the County's budgetary financial policy requires a balanced budget by fund.
+Further, it limits spending of a recurring nature to levels sustainable by recurring revenue, particularly in the General Fund, and the funding of capital equipment and one-time expenses through the use of positive cash balances and non-recurring revenues.
 Policies also prescribe fund cash balances (reserves) and debt limitations.